New cocoa processing method produces fruitier, more 'flowery' dark chocolate

-Category: Environment Hits: 1Producing chocolate, one of the world's most beloved sweets, is a multistep process beginning with freshly harvested cocoa beans.
+Category: Climate Hits: 6Producing chocolate, one of the world's most beloved sweets, is a multistep process beginning with freshly harvested cocoa beans.
 People have been experimenting with chocolate-making for millennia, and even today, new methods are still being introduced.
 Now, researchers have found that an alternative processing step called 'moist incubation' results in a fruitier, more flowery-tasting dark chocolate than the conventional fermentation process.

 Read more https://www.sciencedaily.com/releases/2022/04/220427100549.htm